Please check the errata for any errors or issues reported since publication.

-This document was published by the Social Web Working Group as a Working Draft.
-This document is intended to become a W3C Recommendation.
-If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
-All comments are welcome.
+This document was published by the Social Web Working Group as a Recommendation.
+Comments regarding this document are welcome.
+Please send them to email@example.com (subscribe, archives).

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.